nirjanadas/auto-gen-ai/README.md

 </div>

 ---

 ## 🤝 Contributions

 Contributions are welcome.
-For major changes, please open an issue to discuss your proposal.
+For major changes, please open an issue first to discuss your proposal.